google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-four.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

 Accessibility is about understanding the experience of a diverse range of users.
-One popular type of software is the *screen reader*, a program that enables visually impaired people to use computers by reading the text on the screen in a generated voice.
+One popular type of software is the *screen reader*, a program that enables visually impaired people to use computers by reading screen text aloud in a generated voice.
 The user can control what is read by moving the cursor to a relevant area with the mouse or keyboard.

 We asked Victor Tsaran to explain how, as a blind person, he accesses the web using a free screen reader for Windows called NonVisual Desktop Access, or NVDA.